marian-nmt/marian-examples/wmt2017-transformer/README.md

 ## Results

-Running the complete script from start to end shoud results in numbers similar to the following:
+Running the complete script from start to end shoud results in numbers similar to the following numbers, improving on Edinburgh's system submission by 1.2 BLEU:

 System | test2014 | test2015 | test2016(valid) | test2017 |
 |------|----------|----------|-----------------|----------|
 |Edinburgh WMT17| --  |  --  | 36.20 |28.30|
 |This example | 29.08 | 31.04 | 36.80 | 29.50|

-Improving on Edinburgh's system submission by 1.2 BLEU.
-Training all components for more than 8 epochs is likely to improve results.
+Training all components for more than 8 epochs is likely to improve results further.
-So could increasing model dimensions, but that could require careful hyperparamter tuning, especially dropout regularization.
+So could increasing model dimensions (e.g. with `--dim-emb 1024` or `--transformer-dim-ffn 4096``), but that will require careful hyperparamter tuning, especially dropout regularization, for instance adding:

+``
+--dim-emb 1024 \
+--transformer-dim-ffn 4096 \
+--transformer-dropout-attention 0.1 \
+--transformer-dropout-ffn 0.1 \
+``

+This would be more similar to Google's Transformer-Big architecture.
+This will also likely require to reduce workspace to around 8500 or 8000 on multiple 12GB GPUs.